 - The ability to quickly train to build accurate algorithms

 - The ability to detect areas of significance by ‘layering’ data.
 ‘Layering’ means finding patterns in data which would be undetected by humans

 The introduction of AI into tennis can be traced back to 2015, where data from a grand slam match was fed into a computer.
 It determined that 70% of all points involved a player hitting the ball only two times.
 And yet, coaching had previously concentrated on the consistency needed in longer rallies.
 This coaching had actually been concentrating on only a small area of significance within the sport.

 And, as more data gets fed in, the predictions become more accurate.

-As of 2022, more than 1,000 players and coaches are now using AI technology.
+As of 2022, more than 1,000 players and coaches are now using Artificial Intelligence in Sports.

 One additional spin off has led to an improvement in the watching experience too.
 The same AI can enable the audience to select highlights much more quickly than before, enabling laser-sighted content to be available to audiences in a fraction of the time.

 Artificial Intelligence in Sports Case Study Three: NFL